teamneoneko/Cats-Blender-Plugin-Unofficial-/README.md

 - Blender 2.9 or above (run as administrator is recommended)
   - Blender 3.6 is Recommended as this is the latest LTS.
-  - Though I have updated CATS to Blender 4.0, I do not currently recommend using 4.0 as there might be issues due to the amount of changes in 4.0.
+  - Though I have updated CATS to Blender 4.0, I do not currently recommend using 4.0 as there multiple issues with MDD Tools and Blender 4.0 which cats uses.
   - Anything older then 2.9 is not supported and no longer works.
+  - In the future I won't be allowing anything older then Blender 3.3.
 - If you have custom Python installed which Blender might use, you need to have Numpy installed

 ## Installation